pytube/pytube/README.md

 Pytube also ships with a tiny CLI for downloading and probing videos.

 Let's start with downloading (it will download the mp4 stream with the highest resolution by default):
+If a link to a playlist is provided, it will even download the full playlist.

 ```bash
 $ pytube https://www.youtube.com/watch?v=aqz-KE-bpKQ